spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 She has a plan that she hasn’t told anyone about yet.
 She believes if the station’s ability to broadcast were destroyed, then the factions would have nothing left to fight about, and things would settle down.
 She’s willing to use her medical emergency override code to let the characters into the portal chamber if they will stop the broadcast.

+**Personality.** TK, TK, TK.

-**Quote:** _“This whole situation is idiotic.
+**Quote.** _“This whole situation is idiotic.
 We’re running out of medical supplies and pretty soon people are going to start dying when I can’t treat them.”_

 <aside class="block-torn-paper">